tongye-nz/github-copilot-for-msa/workshop-step-1-reimagining-development-with-agentic-devops.md

 ## Learning Objectives 🎯

+- ✅ Learn about Agentic DevOps and how AI transforms the development process
 - ✅ Understand the fundamentals of GitHub Copilot and AI-assisted development
-- ✅ Learn about Agentic DevOps and how AI transforms the development process
 - ✅ Prepare for the shift from traditional coding to Agentic AI collaboration
-- ✅ Building your own AI-centric engineering process
+- ✅ Prepare to build your own AI-centric engineering process

 ## Session Overview 📋